LuisJG8/sf_ml_tech_demo/README.md

 Stage location: Horizon Catalog > Catalog > SNOW_ML_DB > SNOW_ML_SCHEMA > STAGES > BOATS_STAGE

-On the top right click on + Files, then click on Browse
+On the top right, click on + Files, then click on Browse

 Upload all files in the boats_pdf_extracted_data folder